-The pneumatic Micro-Pro 8E (8 outlets) and Micro-Pro 16E (16 outlets) are usually fitted to a set of cambridge rolls and drills.
-The metering roller is driven electronically utilising a radar for accurate forward speed monitoring on both models, with air supplied via a hydraulic fan.
+The pneumatic Micro-Pro 8E (8 outlets) and Micro-Pro 16E (16 outlets) are usually fitted to a set of Cambridge rolls and drills.
+The metering roller is driven electronically utilising a GS receiver for accurate forward speed monitoring on both models, with air supplied via a hydraulic fan.

 - Micro-Pro 8E maximum spread width of 6m, hopper capacity 180 litres (400 litres optional)